The Cost to Paint the Exterior of a House

 The most expensive cities for home improvement are typically in places with a higher population density, including California, New York, Hawaii, and the Chicago area.
 Meanwhile, the most affordable cities for home improvement are in the Southeast and Midwest.

-Although in the last seven years, house painting costs have risen by over 20% in Raleigh, NC, as our city continues to increase in numbers and cost of living.
+However, over the past seven years, house painting costs have risen by over 20% in Raleigh, NC, as our city continues to grow and living costs rise.

 House Painting Pricing from Homewyse & Others

-Directories are not a good source of information to estimate your project’s cost.
-Predicted costs for exterior house painting on directory sites like Homewyse, Angie’s List, and Homeadvisor are less than you may find listed elsewhere because these sites don’t have access to final prices.
+Directories are not a reliable source for estimating your project’s cost.
+Predicted costs for exterior house painting on directory sites like Homewyse, Angie’s List, and HomeAdvisor are intentionally less than actual contractors’ prices.
+Furthermore, neither site has access to final bills, nor can they quantify the labor or the details of the work provided.

 Directory sites are more interested in encouraging you to use their platform and monetizing your inquiry by charging multiple contractors for a chance at your business.
-Home improvement directory sites’ most effective way to attract clients is by publishing low prices within articles and their websites.
+The most effective way for home improvement directory sites to attract clients is to publish low prices in articles and on their websites.

-These lower prices create unrealistic expectations since they have no role in how the project is priced, and often the prices advertised are arbitrary.
+These lower prices create unrealistic expectations because they have no bearing on how the project is priced, and the advertised prices are often arbitrary.

 Why Painting Outside Costs More